 They decided to go with a classic blue and white color palette for the space with bronze and gold accents.
 The cabinets and repurposed hutch would be painted navy blue, while the walls and countertops would be contrasting in white.
 A temperature-controlled wine cooler would be nestled between the separate refrigerator and freezer.
 All would have custom panels to match the blue cabinetry so they would seamlessly blend into the design.
 The natural wood island, matching natural wood open shelving, stone quartz countertops, large slab backsplash tile, and small ledges flanking the custom range hood would bring in natural, organic elements to connect to the outside world.
 The clients chose an elegant, classic black and bronze range to finish the look.
 The existing wood flooring would remain and be patched and re-finished so that no one would ever know a wall once stood where open space now existed.

 Three large conical white pendants with a golden interior were selected and designed to hover above the island, and two very unique armed lights would flank either side of the kitchen sink.
 A large elongated, textured gold pendant fixture would hang above the dining table.
 A television was also added to one wall for game day and further entertainment but would function as a work of art when not in use.
-The gold elongated pendant light above the dining table compliments the interior of the center island lights
+An open-plan kitchen and dining space with navy blue cabinets, a light wood center island, white quartz countertops and walls with gold and bronze accents.

 Renovating the kitchen